 Transitioning from Baseball to Robotics

 After high school, Jeff attended Trinidad State Junior College on a baseball scholarship.
-The school was three hours south of home, just north of the North Mexico border in Colorado.
+The school was three hours south of home, just north of the New Mexico border in Colorado.
 He played for a semester before making a serendipitous transition to the robotics team.
 Trinidad State was small, and he was one of only 13 students in his Calculus class.
 His professor, who knew he had recently stopped playing baseball, ran the robotics program and encouraged him to join.

 “It was a substantial change of environment at that point in my life,” he said.